rse/componentjs-tracing/README.md

 ##Limitations

-The ComponentJS Tracing Monitor can only be used with [Google Chrome](http://www.google.com/chrome/‎).
+The ComponentJS Tracing Monitor can only be used with [Google Chrome](http://www.google.com/chrome/).
-Why do we have these limitations?
-Because we use Chrome specific functionalities.
+Why do we have this limitation?
+Because we use Chrome specific functionalities:

 * Inspecting the stacktrace is necessary for the [tracing plug-in](assets/plugins#componentjs-plug-ins)
 * CSS dimension calculation using the [calc](http://caniuse.com/calc) method
-* Native Websockets since we don't want to provide any ugly flash fallbacks
+* Native Websockets since we don't want to provide any ugly Flash fallbacks
+* HTML5 FileReader API

 ##License